 Divorce Process Options in St. Louis, MO

-The Kitchen Table
+1. The Kitchen Table

-In the mediation process, you and your spouse have a series of meetings with a trained mediator (who is also a family law attorney), who does not represent either of you, to negotiate and reach agreements in your case.
+You and your spouse have a series of meetings with a trained mediator (who is also a family law attorney), who does not represent either of you, to negotiate and reach agreements in your case.
 The mediator’s role is to advise you of the law, facilitate negotiations, help generate options, draft the final Separation Agreement, and, if you have children, draft the Parenting Plan.
 Both spouses are advised to consult with their own respective attorneys during the process, but neither is required to do so.
 This option is best suited for couples who do have disagreements but are committed to resolving them outside of court and need the assistance of an unbiased neutral party to help reach agreements.

-Advantages: No court involvement; structured negotiation process; couple has control over all decisions.
+Advantages: No court involvement; structured negotiation process; couple has control over all decisions